A Full Day in Frankfurt

 I also accidentally found a tour partner.
 I met this young lad while I was waiting for the train.
 He was holding a collection of brochures and walking back and forth like a lost puppy while studying a map of the city.
 He stopped to ask me if the next train was headed for downtown Frankfurt and when I confirmed it, he mentioned he had a five-hour wait until his connecting flight to Italy, so he was thinking of going out to see the city.
 I told him I was doing the same, only, I had a longer wait as my flight to Africa wasn't leaving until 8:45 p.m.

-He tentatively asked if it's okay for him to tag along with me that morning.
-I didn't mind.
-I was grateful for the company.
-It was much better than walking by myself in an unfamiliar city.
 I recall his name was Richard and he told me he was a Yale University graduate student.
 Coincidentally, he was also Canadian...originally from a small town in Ontario whose name escapes me.

-We both agreed that the short train ride was pleasant.
-We passed by a lot of greenery, which we did not expect to see in a German city.
-The Frankfurt (Main) Hauptbahnhof (usually translated as Central Station) in downtown was bustling with activity when we arrived.
+The Frankfurt Hauptbahnhof (Central Station) in downtown was bustling with activity when we arrived.
 Apparently, it is the busiest railway station in Germany.
 It is a terminal for long-distance trains, regional trains, the subterranean S-Bahn, and local trains.
 Its architecture, an interesting blend of Neo-Renaissance and Neo-Classicism provides a sharp contrast to the modern shops and restaurants that line its corridors.
 I was especially attracted to the large clock on its façade and the statue of Atlas on the roof supporting the world on his shoulders.

-The shops and the tourist centre were still closed that time, so Richard and I decided to begin exploring on our own on foot.
-It was nice having someone to talk to as we walked along the streets of Frankfurt.
 Richard was shy at first but once asked the right questions, he became animated.
 He excitedly told me he was attending a science convention in Milan and it was his first time in Europe, too.
 He shared with me his travel plans in Italy and said he would have a layover in Switzerland on his way back to the States, so he wanted to explore Zurich as well.
 Richard also gladly volunteered to be my photographer, that is, on the moments when I wanted to be in the picture.
 I told him I'd do the same for him, but he said he did not want to be in any picture as it makes him feel very self-conscious.

 Since the city was just starting to wake up and the shop owners were just arriving, there was nothing much to do yet.
-We just walked and walked until we reached the river and saw a bridge.
+We just strolled leisurely until we reached the river and saw a bridge.
 We crossed that bridge and discovered more sights on the other end.
 We soon found out that this was the River Maine and that several other bridges, old and new, ancient and modern, connect both sides of the town.
 I also found out that there are river cruises in the afternoons, so I bought a ticket for a two-hour boat tour.

 Frankfurt has an artsy-industrial sort of charm.
 Richard was a little disappointed because he was expecting to see traditional German architecture.
 I told him that from what I read, Frankfurt was heavily bombed during the latter years of the Second World War, so only a number of old structures remain.
 Most of the buildings are thus modern, consisting of high-rises and industrial complexes.

 I did hear about an old section of Frankfurt that still has some original buildings.
-This place is called Romerberg, where the city hall complex and the most beautiful Old Town square are located.
+This place is called Römerberg, where the city hall complex and the most beautiful Old Town square are located.
 We made it a quest to find it.

-After a few more minutes of walking and asking for directions, we reached Romerberg.
-This time, Richard was not disappointed.
-It was like a German postcard come to life.
-He said this was beginning to look like the Germany he had in mind.
-I must admit that this was also my favorite area.
 After some more roaming around, picture-taking, and browsing at souvenir shops, Richard told me it was time for him to go back to the airport.
 We said our goodbyes, I thanked him for being my travel companion and photographer for half the day, and wished him luck for the rest of his trip.

 The two store clerks were more than happy to practise their English with me, translate the cards for me, and give me gift suggestions.
 I bought a small, cuddly bear in sky blue pajamas and nightcap, a bear keychain, a bear tea tin can, and some bear cards with German messages.
 Some of the cards even bore our surname, which is a common German term of endearment translated to “dear or treasured one” in English.
 This was such a wonderful coincidence.
-The friendly store clerks even gave me a discount and volunteered to take my photo with the giant bear stuffie outside the store (and even though the sign said, "Do not touch," they allowed me to hug it for a couple of seconds for the picture).
-Apparently, this giant stuffed bear has become a tourist attraction there and they even dress him up for special occasions.

 After that, I crossed the street to board the boat for the river cruise.
 It was a good way to see some more of the city while resting my tired and achy feet.
 I was finally able to put down my semi-heavy backpack and grab something to eat.
 They served food on the boat so I had a simple lunch of fresh bread, frankfurters (frankfurters in Frankfurt, why not?) and apple beer, which is supposed to be one of the city's specialties.